gardehal/python-todo/README.md

 - rename formatPrintList to formatTasksPrint?
 - formatPrintList when empty should return an array of one line: ["The current list (listname) is empty."] or object
 - float reset interval
+- colored or more styled text - May require changes in system options, if not done it will print annoying text and I will probably not do if/else statements for each print
+- Flag or symbol for repeating task
+- Use spaces or deviders (|) not tabs in print